MicrosoftDocs/cognitive-toolkit-docs/articles/index.md

 ***2017-03-16.* V 2.0 Beta 15 Release available at Docker Hub**
 CNTK V 2.0 Beta 15 Runtime packages are now available as [Public Images at Docker Hub](https://hub.docker.com/r/microsoft/cntk/).
-See more on CNTK as Docker Images in this [Wiki article](./CNTK-Docker-Containers.md).
+See more on CNTK as Docker Images in this [article](./CNTK-Docker-Containers.md).

 See [all news](./News.md).